Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 After the team event, Nikita Katsalapov, who competed in the ice dancing competition for the ROC, remarked on Valieva’s maturity as a skater and her unparalleled talents.

 Then news broke that she tested positive in December for trimetazidine, a heart medication that has been banned by WADA since 2014.
-The drug’s ability to enhance performance is unclear, but some elite athletes have turned to it because it’s supposed to make the heart more efficient and could allow an athlete like Valieva to train longer and harder and recover faster.
+The drug’s ability to enhance performance is unclear, but some elite athletes have turned to it because it’s supposed to make the heart more efficient and could allow an athlete such as Valieva to train longer and harder and recover faster.

 Tutberidze has defended a similar drug, meldonium, as harmless.
 Travis Tygart, CEO of the U.S. Anti-Doping Agency, has called meldonium a “cousin” to trimetazidine.
 But the coach complained in a 2019 television interview that it was classified as a banned substance, resulting in tennis star Maria Sharapova, among other Russians, being suspended from international competition after positive tests.

 “Our laboratories ... should have written a letter of objection to dispute the accusation” that the drug was a doping agent, Tutberidze said.
-“That this substance does not help with ‘highest, strongest, fastest,’ and only helps to recuperate the heart muscles.”
+“That this substance does not help with ‘highest, strongest, fastest’ and only helps to recuperate the heart muscles.”

 Olga Massov contributed to this report.